vsevolodnedora/bns_ppr_tools/README.md

 `python outflowed.py -s simulation_name -i /path_to_this_dir/ -o /path_to_output/ --eos /path/to/hydro_eos_file.h5 -t reshape -d 0`

 **Note** Running the `-t reshape` (the longest part of the outflow analysis) on a multiprocessor system can be done in parallel.
 For that specify `-p 4` option, setting the number to a number of processors to use.
+Here the user can limit, up to what time to postprecess the data.
+If the maxtime attribute is present in `ittime.h5` by setting `--usemaxtime auto` it will be picked up and the analysis will be limited.
+Another option is to set the value manually here as
+`--usemaxtime 20` where 20 is the 20 ms time, up to which to postprocess.
+If no limits needed, the option can me set to `--usemaxtime no` (which is the default)

 2) do the comprehensive, easily extendeble analysis of this data.
 Available standart methods (-t otion).
 For that mask option (-m) has to set.
 For example: `-t geo` would stand for geodesic criteria to unbound material.